 What are some ways to collect Scouts on Stamps?
 Along with the stamps themselves, interest in Scout First Day Covers, Postcards, and Scout stamp and event cachet covers developed.
 Scout cancellations also became a very popular field.

-Today, nice collections can be build in many different ways.
+Today, nice collections can be built in many different ways.
 For example, you might choose to save only new issues and selected older ones; or you just might save stamps to honor World Jamborees.
 Some collectors just save covers.
 Others specialize in Scout Cancels from around the world.
 Or just use your imagination.
 A jamboree badge and related stamps with your own write-up makes a beautiful home made album page.

 All in all, Scout Stamp Collecting is truly an excellent way to combine your interest in stamp collecting with that of Scouting.